 8. According to news reports, 3 different Lithium-ion battery manufacturers (names withheld) were expected to set up units with a combined capacity of 10 gigawatts in Telangana, with an investment of Rs 1,500 crore in the first phase and a total investment of Rs 6000 crore |There is no further development reported on this effort after initial reports.

 In addition to the above points, government bodies are also engaging in Li-ion cell manufacturing.
-BHEL was planning to set up India’s first Li-ion Giga-factory to manufacture Li-ion cells in a JV with Libcoin with plans to scale up the capacity to 30 GWh in due course, but there is further development reported on this effort after Jan 2019.
+BHEL was planning to set up India’s first Li-ion Giga-factory to manufacture Li-ion cells in a JV with Libcoin with plans to scale up the capacity to 30 GWh in due course, but there is no further development reported on this effort after Jan 2019.
 Earlier in 2019, ISRO chose 10 companies to transfer its indigenously developed low-cost Li-ion cell technology.
 These companies are listed below, however there are no official updates available on their progress with the technology.

 1. Amara Raja Batteries, Andhra Pradesh